 Already have a therapist lined up?
 Great!
 Skip ahead to the next section.

 Try to get a referral or recommendation.

-As a note, take recommendations (or warnings) from people you don’t know with a grain of salt.
-Therapy is complicated as are people’s needs and working style.
+Take recommendations (or warnings) from people you don’t know with a grain of salt.
+Therapy is complicated, as are people’s needs and working styles.
 What works for one might be completely wrong for another.

 Telehealth counseling tends to eliminate the crapshoot of finding the right in-person therapist.
 At least, that has been my (and thousands of others’) experience.